-Planning a vacation is no easy task—knowing your Big Island activities in advance is the key to success when choosing the right activity for you and your family.
+Planning a vacation is no easy task—knowing your Big Island activities in advance is the key.

-The Big Island of Hawaii is the largest in the Hawaiian Island chain and home to many fun outdoor activities.
-This island is unlike your typical white-sandy Hawaiian beaches that you may see in advertisements or postcards.
-Instead, you will find the Big Island to be filled with unique landscapes: soaring mountains that can be capped in snow, lava fields, lush forests with towering waterfalls, and stunning black and green-sand beaches.
-The Big Island offer incredible adventures and unforgettable memories for anyone who’s up for an adventure.
+The Big Island of Hawaii is the largest of the Hawaiian Islands and offers many fun outdoor activities.
+This island is unlike other islands, which feature the typical white-sandy Hawaiian beaches you've come to expect in Hawaii.
+Instead, you will find the Big Island filled with unique landscapes: soaring mountains that can be capped in snow, lava fields, lush forests with towering waterfalls, and stunning black and green-sand beaches.
+The Big Island offers incredible adventures and unforgettable memories for anyone who’s up for an adventure.

-Big Island Factoid: Media coverage of last year’s volcano eruption on the Big Island made it seem like the entire island was at risk.
-In fact, the impacted area was only around 10 square miles and more that 100 miles away the popular resort areas of the sunny Kohala Coast on the Kona side of the island.
+Big Island Factoid: Media coverage of the 2018 volcano eruption on the Big Island made it seem like the entire island was at risk.
+In fact, the impacted area was only around 10 square miles and more than 100 miles away from the popular resort areas of the sunny Kohala Coast on the Kona side of the island.

 Day 1: Travel and Beach Day in Kona

-Keep this day open--you’ve been traveling all day and want to allow your body some time to rest before the fun island festivities begin.
-Use this day to gather groceries for the week, drop off your belongings to your vacation rental or hotel, and use this time to relax by the pool or head to your nearest beach.
+Keep this day open--you’ve been traveling all day and want to allow your body time to rest before the fun island festivities begin.
+Use this day to gather groceries for the week, drop off your belongings at your vacation rental or hotel, relax by the pool, or head to your nearest beach.
 Of course, we hope you’ll choose Exotic Estates for your quality, inspected Big Island vacation rental.

-If you arrived early and ready to take on the day, take a drive up north on Highway 11 to visit some of the Big Island’s gorgeous white-sandy beaches located on the beautiful west coast--Hapuna Beach and Kauna’oa (Mauna Kea) Beach.
+If you arrive early and are ready to take on the day, drive up north on Highway 11 to visit some of the Big Island’s gorgeous white-sandy beaches on the beautiful west coast--Hapuna Beach and Kauna’oa (Mauna Kea) Beach.

-If you arrived on island later in the day or are maybe running low on time to explore, we recommend ending the evening with a sunset dinner at any of the beachfront restaurants along Ali’i Drive or maybe some late-night drinks at Kona Brewing Company in Kailua-Kona.
+If you arrive on the island later in the day or are running low on time to explore, we recommend ending the evening with a sunset dinner at any of the beachfront restaurants along Ali’i Drive or maybe some late-night drinks at Kona Brewing Company in Kailua-Kona.

-Looking for an unforgettable night adventure?
-Head to Kauna’oa (Mauna Kea) beach after dark to experience what it’s like to dive and swim with giant Manta Rays!
-Year round, these gentle giants gather together to feed on their favorite meal of tiny plankton that are attracted to the glow of lights.
-Reef Manta Rays are known to be the second largest species of manta ray’s in the world and these mesmerizing creatures can grow to be about 18 feet long.
-As intimidating as it may sound, reef manta rays are completely harmless and well worth the experience.
+If you are looking for an unforgettable nighttime adventure, experience what it’s like to dive and swim with giant Manta Rays!
+Year-round, these gentle giants gather together to feed on their favorite meal of tiny plankton attracted to the glow of lights.
+Reef Manta Rays are known to be the second largest species of manta rays in the world, and these mesmerizing creatures can grow to be about 18 feet long.
+As intimidating as it may sound, reef manta rays are harmless and well worth the experience.
 You need to book this activity well in advance.
 Hawaii Experiences is a great choice and they offer a laid-back vibe and quick ride to check out the rays.

 Day 2: Beach Day and Ocean Activities

-Don’t forget to order yourself a fresh cup of Kona Coffee, for which the island is world-famous.
+Start your day with a fresh cup of Kona Coffee, for which the island is world-famous.
 If you are in Kona, check out the Coffee Shack.
-This local coffee shack is known for its homemade pastries, delicious deli sandwiches and incredible views.
+This local coffee shack is known for its homemade pastries, delicious deli sandwiches, and incredible views.

-If you’re looking for a snorkel spot with easy access, head north past Two Steps and you will eventually get to Kealakekua Bay.
-This is where you will find an ancient Hawaiian Heiau, also known as a temple or sacred site, where Captain Cook anchored back in January 1779.
+If you’re looking for a snorkel spot with easy access, head north past Two Steps, and you will eventually get to Kealakekua Bay.
+This is where you will find an ancient Hawaiian Heiau, also known as a temple or sacred site, where Captain Cook anchored in January 1779.

 Day 3: Visiting Hawaii Volcanoes National Park by Air and Land

-Many travelers visit the Big Island to witness three of earth’s most active volcanoes, Kilauea Volcano, Mauna Loa and Hualalai.
-Typically, this would be an all-day activity which may include lots of driving, as it would take many miles to drive to Kilauea and the rest of the day to explore.
+Many travelers visit the Big Island to witness three of Earth's most famous volcanoes: Kilauea Volcano, Mauna Loa, and Hualalai.
+Typically, this would be an all-day activity, which may include lots of driving, as it's quite a journey to get to Kilauea.

-If you’re not up for the drive, one of the best ways to explore this large Hawaiian island would be to experience a helicopter ride with our friends at Paradise Helicopters.
-With this tour, you will get two-hour total flight tour and approximately seven-hours guided walking tour of Hawai’i Volcanoes National Park, Black Sand Beach, and Ka’u Coffee Mill.
+If you're not up for the drive, one of the best ways to explore this large Hawaiian island would be to experience a helicopter ride with our friends at Paradise Helicopters.
+With this tour, you will get a two-hour total flight tour and an approximately seven-hour guided walking tour of Hawai'i Volcanoes National Park, Black Sand Beach, and Ka'u Coffee Mill.

 If you find yourself in Volcano Village, end your evening with a local dinner in town and visit the Jaggar Museum.
-If there is activity (there has been no activity for the past few months) after dark you will be able to experience the stunning glow of the Kilauea Volcano under the stars.
+If there is volcanic activity after dark (there has been no activity for the past few months), you will be able to experience the stunning glow of the Kilauea Volcano under the stars.

 Day 4: Visit the Hamakua Coast

-Get ready for a full day of adventures and exploring around the Hamakua Coast, between Hilo and Waipi’o Valley.
-This spectacular area is known for its gorgeous cascading waterfalls, breathtaking scenery and lush tropical rainforest.
-Below is our very own local-girl Nura-Nal taking in thr scenery from the vista point.
-You can hike down or even join an organized excursion to the Waipi'o Valley.
+Get ready for a full day of adventures and exploring around the Hamakua Coast between Hilo and Waipi'o Valley.
+This spectacular area is known for its gorgeous cascading waterfalls, breathtaking scenery, and lush tropical rainforest.
+Below is our very own local girl Nura-Nal taking in the scenery from the vista point.
+You can hike down or join an organized excursion to the Waipi'o Valley.

 If you have time and you’re ready for another adventure, we recommend trying a Ziplining and Hiking experience over the famous triple-tiered Umauma Falls.
 On this adventure, you will be able to venture across their new 200-foot-long suspension bridge, race your companion down four dual Ziplines and experience what it’s like to cascade over a waterfall.